Our team

 I founded Stomach Cancer UK to share the latest information, provide clear and reliable support, and help people take part in shared decision-making about their care if they wish.

-Amy Osborn, Community Engagement Director
+Amy Osborn, Director of Community Engagement

 I am a qualified social worker and have worked in the NHS for 15 years.
 I specialise in working with older adults and adults with mental health difficulties.
 I have worked in many settings, including hospitals, care homes, residential services, prisons and in the community.